AgustinAmata/Repeattools/README.md

 | Ete3                | 3.1.3   |

 ### Installation

-It is actually advised that the package is installed in virtual environment using [venv](https://docs.python.org/3.10/library/venv.html)
+The package can be installed in a virtual environment using [venv](https://docs.python.org/3.10/library/venv.html)

 To create a virtual environment, use the following command:
 ```